CumulusNetworks/docs/content/cumulus-linux-50/Quick-Start-Guide/_index.md

 You can add multiple loopback addresses.
 For more information, see {{<link url="Interface-Configuration-and-Management/#loopback-interface" text="Interface Configuration and Management">}}.

 {{%notice info%}}
-If you run NVUE Commands to configure the switch, run the `nv config save` command before you reboot to save the applied configuration to the startup configuration so that the changes persist after the reboot.
+If you run NVUE Commands to configure the switch, run the `nv config save` command before you reboot.
+The command saves the applied configuration to the startup configuration so that the changes persist after the reboot.

 ```
 cumulus@switch:~$ nv config save